maaslalani/gambit/README.md

 `gambit` supports local and networked play.
 You can play a local game by running `gambit` and moving the pieces.
 You can flip the board by pressing
-<kbd>Space</kbd> to allow the second player to go.
+<kbd>ctrl+f</kbd> to allow the second player to go.

-For networked play, both players can run `gambit unique-room-id`, this will connect both players to a shared room in which both can take turns making moves.
+For networked play (not available yet), both players can run `gambit unique-room-id`, this will connect both players to a shared room in which both can take turns making moves.